-Carrot Cake meets Baked Oatmeal for a deliciously spiced easy meal prep breakfast.
+Make this Carrot Cake Baked Oatmeal for a deliciously spiced easy meal prep breakfast.
 If you love carrot cake and baked oatmeal, you will love this recipe.
 Full of flavor, texture and a healthy breakfast for all!

 Why You’ll Love this Baked Oatmeal

-- This healthy baked oatmeal is an easy one bowl recipe ready within 45 minutes.
+- An easy one bowl recipe ready within 45 minutes.

-- Great for meal prep, a spring brunch or an easy weekend breakfast.
+- Great for meal prep and busy mornings, a spring brunch or an easy weekend breakfast.

 The Ingredients

 - avocado oil – feel free to use light olive oil, or melted and cooled coconut oil.
-Just make sure your eggs are room temperature so the coconut oil doesn’t solidify.
+Just make sure your eggs are room temperature so the coconut oil doesn’t solidify when you begin mixing everything together.

-- pure maple syrup – Just a hint of sweetness for the oatmeal batter.
+- pure maple syrup – Just a hint of natural sweetness for the oatmeal batter.
 Feel free to serve with more if you’d like.
+Honey is an okay substitute as well.

-- vanilla extract – adds a little flavor.
+- vanilla extract – adds a little hint of vanilla flavor.

-- milk of choice – Use cashew, almond, coconut, hemp, soy, etc. Just be weary of using a protein milk (i.e. pea milk), since it is thicker and could throw off ratios.
+- milk of choice – Use cashew milk, almond milk, coconut milk, soy milk, etc. I do not recommend using a protein-based plant milk (i.e. pea milk), since it is thicker and could throw off ratios.

-- old-fashioned rolled oats – I prefer old fashioned rolled oats for baked oatmeal recipes.
+- old-fashioned rolled oats – I prefer old fashioned oats for baked oatmeal recipes versus quick oats.
 Use gluten-free as needed.
+I do not recommend steel cut oats here.

 - baking powder, spices & salt – using carrot cake spices like ground cinnamon, ground nutmeg, ground ginger and a hint of all spice.